Gageperrin/it-notes/it-topics/cissp.md

 At a high level:
 * Owners/Controllers/Senior Management are *accountable* for (1) ensuring appropriate security controls are implemented, (2) determining the appropriate sensitivity or classification levels, and (3) determining access privileges
-* Security Professionals/IT Security Officers are responsible for design, implementation, management, and review of the organization's security policies, standards, baselines, procedurers, and guidelines
+* Security Professionals/IT Security Officers are responsible for design, implementation, management, and review of the organization's security policies, standards, baselines, procedures, and guidelines
-* IT Officers are responsible for developing and implementing technology solutions, working with the security officers to evaluate security strategies, andworking closely with Business Continuity managers to ensure continuity of operations should disruption occur
+* IT Officers are responsible for developing and implementing technology solutions, working with the security officers to evaluate security strategies, and working closely with Business Continuity managers to ensure continuity of operations should disruption occur
 * IT Function is responsible for implementing and adhering to security policies
-* Operators/Administrators are responsible for managing, troubleshooting, and applying hardware and software patches to systems as necessary, managing user permissions per owner specifications, and administrering and managing specific applications and services
+* Operators/Administrators are responsible for managing, troubleshooting, and applying hardware and software patches to systems as necessary, managing user permissions per owner specifications, and administering and managing specific applications and services
 * Network Administrators are responsible for maintaining computer networks and installing and configuring networking equipment and resolving problems
 * Information system auditors are responsible for providing management with independent assurance that the security objectives are appropriate, determining whether the security policy, standards, baselines, procedures, and guidelines are appropriate and effective given the company's security objectives, and determining whether the objectives have been met
 * Users are responsible for adherence to security and ToS policies.
-Preserving the availabilty, integrity, and confidentiality of assets when accessing and using them
+Preserving the availability, integrity, and confidentiality of assets when accessing and using them

 A key distinction lies in custodians versus owners.
 Custodians are caretakers or users of an asset who may not necessarily own that asset but are entrusted with its protection.
 However, accountability for the asset will always rest ultimately on the asset owner.